grace-notes/website/contents/topics/life-of-christ.md

 (c) The weakness or helplessness of the sinful state, divided into two
 categories:

-· The weakness of total depravity prior to salvation.
+&bull; The weakness of total depravity prior to salvation.

-· The weakness of being out of fellowship after salvation.
+&bull; The weakness of being out of fellowship after salvation.

 (3) Here ASTHENEIA focuses on total depravity, and so Christ had an evangelistic purpose for this mission to go alongside the kingdom